cycloidio/terracost/docs/azurerm.md

 If we **already support the service**, the only remaining step is to add the new resource.

-1. Add the new resource into the `terraform/` with a file name of the resource removing the provider prefix (ex: `azurerm_linux_virtual_machine`->`linux_virtual_machine.go`)
+1. Add the new resource into the `terraform/` with a file name of the resource removing the provider prefix (ex: `azurerm_virtual_network_gateway`->`virtual_network_gateway.go`)
-2. As a starting point, copy the content from `linux_virtual_machine.go` into your new resource file
+2. As a starting point, copy the content from `virtual_network_gateway.go` into your new resource file
 3. Replace function/variable names such as
 ```
-sed 's/LinuxVirtualMachine/NewResource/g'
+sed 's/VirtualNetworkGateway/NewResource/g'
-sed 's/linuxVirtualMachine/newResource/g'
+sed 's/virtualNetworkGateway/newResource/g'
 ```
 4. Add the resource in the `azurerm/terraform/provider.go` on the `ResourceComponents`
 5. Go back to your resource file and update the `{newResource}` and `{newResource}Values`struct.